sergeyen7/sergeyen7.github.io/index.md

 ## Example in crypto

 The same thing can be seen in crypto.
-If we use the Tradingview script on a Bitcoin all time history index, we get this Equity chart:
+If we use the Tradingview script on a Bitcoin all time history index, (disabled 'additional theory' setting, disabled 'additional cost' setting), we get this Equity chart:

 ![Strategy Tester on Tradingview](/images/tester.png)